B – Daily-paid v. monthly-paid employees

 Both are subject to the rule of no work, no pay.
 Hence, they are paid on days when they rendered or performed work, with the single exception of regular holidays even if no work was done.

-However, due to a void regulation by the then Ministry of Labor and Employment (now DOLE), confusion resulted when the definition of monthly-paid employees stated that they are paid by the month “irrespective of the number of working days therein”.
+However, due to a void regulation by the then Ministry of Labor and Employment (now DOLE), confusion resulted when a regulation was passed providing the definition of monthly-paid employees as those that are paid by the month “irrespective of the number of working days therein”.

 Both daily-paid employees and monthly-paid employees are only paid for days worked and thus they are not paid on un-worked days, including rest days and special non-working days, with one single exception on regular holidays when both are entitled to holiday pay even if no work was rendered or performed.